 Dual Flap Prime Editing

 Dual Flap Prime Editing, also known as Twin Prime Editing, uses two Prime Editors working together to make a broader range of edits at a precise location in the genome.
-The broader range of edits possible with Dual Flap Prime Editing include looping out of large genomic regions such as those occurring in repeat expansion diseases, correcting large hotspot regions in a gene, replacing or removing small exons, or inserting moderate sized sequences.
-All of these edits occur without double strand breaks, and require the same “edit checks” as in foundational Prime Editing.
+The broader range of edits possible with this advance include looping out and deleting large genomic regions such as those occurring in repeat expansion diseases, correcting large hotspot regions in a gene, replacing or removing small exons, or inserting DNA sequences.
+All of these edits occur without double-strand breaks, and require the same “edit checks” as in conventional Prime Editing.

 Efficient

-With a single treatment, Prime Editing could create permanent, positive corrections of disease-causing mutations, resulting in restoration of the gene back to its wild-type healthy sequence.
+With a single treatment, Prime Editing could permanently correct disease-causing mutations, resulting in restoration of the gene back to its wild-type, healthy sequence.
 A corrected gene would persist in an edited cell, working naturally and being passed along to daughter cells, leading to a potentially durable cure or therapeutic outcome.
 These benefits have the potential for optimal gene regulation, which we believe could result in long-lasting benefits to patients.

-PASSIGE™ – extending Prime Editing to insert gene sized sequences precisely in the genome
+PASSIGE™ – further extending Prime Editing to insert gene sized sequences precisely in the genome

 Exemplary Prime Editing process using Cas and RT.
 Abbreviations: pegRNA = Prime Editing guide RNA; RT = reverse transcriptase; Cas = CRISPR associated protein